 This manual is designed as an overview of the inadmissibility and deportability grounds, and an introduction to preparing waivers of inadmissibility.
 The grounds of inadmissibility and deportability are set out in their entirety in the Immigration and Nationality Act (INA).
 Together, the grounds of inadmissibility and deportability describe the classes of people the U.S. government will exclude from entering the United States and the classes of people our government will remove from the United States after entering.
-In order to properly assess whether your client faces issues of deportability or inadmissibility, it is important to understand the concept of an "admission" in immigration law.
-Those seeking an admission to the United States, applying for many forms of immigration relief within the United States, or adjusting status to lawful permanent residence are generally subject to the grounds of inadmissibility, while those that have already been admitted into the United States face grounds of deportability.
+In order to properly assess whether your client faces issues of deportability or inadmissibility, it is important to understand conceptually the concept of an "admission" in immigration law.
+Those seeking an admission to the United States or adjusting status to lawful permanent resident are generally subject to the grounds of inadmissibility.
 In Chapter 1, we will explore the concept of admission and the various burdens of proof for those facing charges of removability.
-Thereafter, this manual will introduce the grounds of inadmissibility and deportability, provide an introduction to analyzing crimes in the immigration context, and describe the various waivers for these grounds of removal.
+Thereafter, this concise guide will introduce the various grounds of inadmissibility and deportability and deportability, provide an introduction to analyzing crimes in the immigration context, and describe the various waivers for these grounds of removal.
 This manual is divided into six chapters, which are described below: